ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

     sdfAction:
       construct:
         sdfInputData:
-          "$comment": "DISCUSS: Do we need to establish a connection between constructor parameters and the resulting instance message?"
+          "$comment": "DISCUSS: Do we need to establish a connection between constructor parameters and the resulting instance-related message?"
           type: object
           properties:
             temperatureUnit: